Naereen/web-sphinx/beacon.en.rst

    ga('send', 'pageview');

+.. sidebar:: A popular page?

+   Apparently, this `very page <http://besson.qc.to/beacon.en.html>`_ became quite popular recently (fall 2014), receiving more visitors than any of my other webpages.
+   `Any feedback about is therefore most surely welcome! <contact/en/>`_

 A smaller piece of code
 -----------------------
-And also easier to maintain !
+And also easier to maintain!
-You just have to create a small ``ga.js`` script contenaning the previous piece of code, and add it somewhere on your website.
+You just have to create a small ``ga.js`` script containing the previous piece of code, and add it somewhere on your website.

 For instance: `ga.js <http://besson.qc.to/_static/ga.js>`_.